This recipe is a family favourite – both in my immediate family and now in the ELTW household.

 Enjoy!
 It is actually a super easy dish to prepare and can easily be made on a weeknight if you have pre-marinaded the meat.
 I love the twist with the POM juice in the marinade and the glaze with arils.
 The crunch counteracts the melt in your mouth pork and the flavours work really well together!

 If you like the look of this, head on over to the POM website and vote for my Red Roast Pork with POMegranate glaze.
-Click here.
+Click here (edited to add, link is no longer active).
 Thanks so much in advance!